OpenFAST/openfast/docs/source/dev/performance.rst

 Profiling
 ---------
 The OpenFAST test cases were profiled with Intel® VTune™ Amplifier to identify performance hotspots.
-Being that the two test cases excercise difference portions of the OpenFAST software, different hotspots were identified.
+Being that the two test cases exercise difference portions of the OpenFAST software, different hotspots were identified.
 In all cases and environment settings, the majority of the CPU time was spent in `fast_solution` loop which is a high-level subroutine